“God pours into our lives … He doesn’t dribble it.”

 Yes, we may experience horrendous physical circumstances in our lives, just as the persecuted believers did in Hebrews 11.
 They weren’t excluded from the affects of living in (and contributing to) a sinful world.
 And neither are we.
 But we are also told in Romans 12:21, “Do not be overcome by evil, but overcome evil with good.”
 (ESV)

-I submit that focusing on God’s spiritual goodness to us, first and foremost, despite physical circumstances, is the foundation of overcoming evil with good.
-Refusing not to see Him.
+I submit that focusing on God’s spiritual goodness to us, first and foremost, despite hard physical circumstances, is the foundation for overcoming evil with good.
+Refusing to let the world obscure the view of all His goodness and instead, doing everything in our power to really see Him and what He is doing.
 Climbing a tree if we have to!
 (Luke 19:1-4) Jumping up and down in the crowded, and often crushing, arena of life, determined to see and experience His grand performance of goodness and glory for ourselves.

 “In Him we have redemption through His blood, the forgiveness of our trespasses, according to the riches of His grace, which He lavished upon us in all wisdom and insight.”
 Ephesians 1:7-8 (ESV)